-Now you've mailed off your VA Form 21-526 and you have the receipt proving delivery in hand.
+Now that you have started your claim online or submitted the Intent to File a Claim form (VA Form-21-0966).
 It's time to begin gathering the evidence you'll need to support your claim.
 See next section on "evidence."

 Eventually, you will receive a letter from VA to notify you that they have received your application.
 The letter explains what VA needs in order to help grant your claim.

 The letter may include forms for you to complete, such as medical releases.
-You should fill those out and send them to the VA office.
+All documents and evidence you want the VA to have when they decide their claim should me mailed to the Claims Intake Center.
 You may also want to include copies of your medical files when you send the signed release.
 Do a simple cover letter that shows what you are sending and keep copies of everything.
 Send it by certified mail, return receipt requested.

 VA also will attempt to get all the records relevant to your claimed medical conditions from the military, private hospitals or doctors, or any other place you have identified.